UCLA Office of the Vice Chancellor for Academic Personnel

-- The UC pension is unaffected by furloughs or salary reductions that may be mandated by UC finances, and unlike employee salaries, the UC pension is NOT subject to contribution deductions for retirement, Social Security or Medicare; thus, take-home pay is approximately up to fifteen percent greater.
+- The UC pension is unaffected by furloughs or salary reductions that may be mandated by UC finances, and unlike employee salaries, the UC pension is NOT subject to contribution deductions for retirement, Social Security or Medicare; thus, take-home pay is up to fifteen percent greater.

 - Emeriti maintain full membership in the UCLA Faculty Senate, along with all the rights that Senate membership bestows.

 - UCLA emeriti can choose the extent to which they continue to be engaged and active in their professional lives, including mentoring, teaching, serving as PI on research grants, chairing dissertation committees, and serving on Academic Senate committees.

 - Senate faculty who continue to be active in research and scholarship are eligible to apply to use the title “Research Professor” (or “Distinguished Research Professor” for Above Scale Faculty).
 Consult Appendix 38 of the CALL for more information.